aianta/Informly/README.md

 ![ChatGPT explains the misinformation it detected](/img/informly-box-surface-form-highlighting-hover-no-submit.png)

-This gives an opportunity for **self-reflection** and **debunking** to take place.
+This gives an opportunity for **social norms** and **debunking** interventions to take place.
 Informly further applies **friction** by prompting the user to provide a source for their claim, or indicate that they believe their claim was marked as misinformation inappropriately.
 However, the user is in no way obligated to engage, nor in any way prevented from posting their comment regardless.

 The user can dismiss the informly box at any time by clicking the close icon in the top right corner.
 Doing so will leave the underlying text highlighted, allowing the user to return to the box later if they so desire.